 Do you really want to spend up to 8 hours a day in clothing that has been covered in the sweat and filth of someone you will never know?

 Furthermore, the aesthetics of rented equipment greatly lack the style and confidence-boosting ability that clothing you have bought for yourself will provide.

 Buy your own skis and guarantee your enjoyment.

-You may be hearing, from a swathe of other skiing organisations to rent your skis.
-However, this is based on a superficial judgement and the assumption that skiers want the most expensive ski models and the cheapest hire equipment.
+You may be hearing, from a swathe of other skiing organizations to rent your skis.
+However, this is based on a superficial judgment and the assumption that skiers want the most expensive ski models and the cheapest hire equipment.

 We conducted independent research and found that renting and buying skis would virtually cost the same, irrespective if a skier was buying or renting.